macktic/sleeps2christmas/README.md

 If you call the index.php without any variables it will output the amount of sleeps until Christmas and it will assume you're in the UK

+If there are no errors, the script outputs only text, not a html page.
+This is so it can be used as input for another script or app.

 ```
 There are xx sleeps to Christmas.
 ```